zurirma/qa-challenge-cookunity-ui/README.md

 This ensures tests are retried once if they fail due to transient issues (e.g., animations or network delays).

 ## Reporting
-HTML reports are generated using Mochawesome.
-There is also a video regarding the run.
+There's a video section to show the test runs.

 ## Notes
-The test flow accounts for dynamic content and transitions (e.g., cy.origin, cy.waitUntil, cy.intercept).
+The test handles dynamic elements using cy.waitUntil, cy.intercept, and cy.origin.

-Cypress best practices were followed to ensure maintainability, such as proper selector strategies, retries, and cleanup (clearCookies, clearLocalStorage).
+Cookies and local storage are cleared before each test to ensure independence.

+Selector strategies rely on data-testid for resilience to UI changes.

+Edge cases such as reusing the same email for signup are handled gracefully.